There are plenty of filter options out there. What sets PUR apart from the rest?

 For 30 years, our goal has been to make your water clean.

-PUR Faucet Filtration Systems are certified to remove 99% of Lead.
+PUR Faucet Filtration Systems are certified to reduce Lead.

 Lead can enter your water through the pipelines and plumbing going into your home.
 Exposure to Lead can cause delays in mental or physical development in children as well as kidney problems and high blood pressure in adults.

-PUR Faucet Filtration Systems are certified to remove 96% of Mercury.
+PUR Faucet Filtration Systems are certified to reduce Mercury.

 Mercury can make its way into the water system through the erosion of natural deposits along with factory and landfill runoff.
-According to the EPA, long term exposure to Mercury above regulated levels could lead to kidney damage.
+Long term exposure to Mercury above regulated levels could lead to kidney damage.

-PUR Faucet Filtration Systems are certified to remove 99% of Total Trihalomethanes.
+PUR Faucet Filtration Systems are certified to reduce Total Trihalomethanes.

 Disinfection by-products such as Total Trihalomethanes or TTHMs are a result of Chlorine mixing with organic and inorganic materials in the water.
-If ingested at levels above the regulated amount over a long period of time, TTHMs can cause liver, kidney,
+If ingested at levels above the regulated amount over a long period of time, TTHMs can cause liver, kidney damage.

-PUR Faucet Filtration Systems are certified to remove 96% of certain Industrial Pollutants.
+PUR Faucet Filtration Systems are certified to reduce certain Industrial Pollutants.

-Industrial Pollutants such as tetrachloroethylene, which is used in dry cleaning fluids, and Benzene, used to make plastics, resins, nylon and synthetic fibers, enter fresh water sources through run off from factories and industrial plants.
-Ingesting thes
+Industrial Pollutants such as Tetrachloroethylene, which is used in dry cleaning fluids, and Benzene, used to make plastics, resins, nylon and synthetic fibers, enter fresh water sources through run off from factories and industrial plants.

-PUR Faucet Filtration Systems are certified to remove 92% of certain Pesticides.
+PUR Faucet Filtration Systems are certified to reduce certain Pesticides.

 Pesticides such as Atrazine & Simazine can enter drinking water through agricultural runoff.
 Consuming certain pesticides at levels above regulated amount for an extended period of time, can cause liver, kidney and reproductive problems.

-PUR Faucet Filtration Systems are certified to remove certain Pharmaceuticals by 94%
+PUR Faucet Filtration Systems are certified to reduce certain Pharmaceuticals.

 Why Does A Water Filter Matter?